65007/TIG/README.md

-Create a new database and user 'telegraf' with the password 'hakase-ndlr' by running influxdb queries:
+Create a new database and user 'telegraf' with the password 't313graf' by running influxdb queries:

 ```
 > create database telegraf